Abdul Matlib Mazumdar: Early life

 Abdul Matlib Mazumdar was born into a Bengali Muslim family in Ujankupa (near Borjurai) village near Hailakandi in southern Assam.
 Orthodoxy among Muslims of that time could not prevent him from pursuing his studies.
 He used to swim across a river daily on the way to school.
 He was awarded 'Earle Medal' for academic excellence in 1915.
 Mazumdar took Master of Arts Degree in English literature from Dhaka University in 1921 and B.L. from Calcutta in 1924.
 He started legal practice at Hailakandi Bar in 1925.
 He rose to prominence as a lawyer.
 The then government offered him the post of magistrate, which he refused.
 He was well versed in religion and philosophy.
 He was a very good rider and was a member of Dacca Riders' Club.
 Shikar and farming were his hobbies.
-After untimely death of his first wife, Mazumder married Samsunnahar Mazumder of Janirgool, Monachara in around 1930-31.
+After the untimely death of his first wife, Mazumder married Samsunnahar Mazumder of Janirgool, Monachara around 1930–31.
 She died at Guwahati in her eldest daughter Hena Mazumder's house in 1989.